coder/code-server/docs/install.md

 When done, the install script prints out instructions for running and starting code-server.

+See also our guide for [setup and configuration instructions](./docs/guide.md).

 **Note:** We recommend that those who object to the use of `curl | sh` by the install script read [this blogpost](https://sandstorm.io/news/2015-09-24-is-curl-bash-insecure-pgp-verified-install) by
 [Sandstorm](https://sandstorm.io).
 If you'd still prefer a manual installation process, please proceed with the remainder of this document.